Halibut Fishing License

 There were no changes made to the data elements in the halibut catch report.
 A list of the information required in a halibut catch report can be found in the newly adopted rulemaking package (PDF).

-The VESL reporting app provides a way for harvesters with both a state halibut endorsement and federal Northeast multispecies license to fulfill both their state and federal reporting requirements with one report.
+The VESL reporting app provides a way for harvesters with both a state halibut fishing license and federal Northeast multispecies license to fulfill both their state and federal reporting requirements with one report.
 DMR strongly recommends the use of this electronic reporting option as it is the easiest for those who are dual-permitted to report during Maine’s halibut season.

-The reporting requirement in Chapter 8 applies to those who hold a Maine halibut endorsement and it requires the harvester to report landings from Maine’s territorial waters during the Maine halibut season (May 18-June 13).
+The reporting requirement in Chapter 8 applies to those who hold a Maine halibut fishing license and it requires the harvester to report landings from Maine’s territorial waters during the Maine halibut season (May 18-June 13).
 Therefore, if a harvester chooses not to use VESL, there are several reporting situations which could occur during the state halibut season (May 18- June 13).

 - If you harvest halibut exclusively in federal waters but land halibut in Maine, you will need to submit a positive catch report to NOAA (eVTR) and submit a negative report to DMR.